Beatriz Gonzalez Fernandez of Spain in action at the OOREDOO QATAR MAJOR PREMIER PADEL in Doha, Qatar on April 18, 2025.

 Tournaments are split into Major, P1 and P2 in order of significance and ranking points.
 Majors are the tournaments with the most ranking points and prestige.
 P1 is a rank down from a Major, but will still attract the established players on the world tour and will be in countries where padel already has a significant presence as a sport and in grassroots participation.
 A P2 tournament will be in destinations where there's plenty of room for growth for the sport.

 The Premier Padel Tour will start on February 9, 2026, with the Riyadh Season P1 opener.
-There will be two new highlights in the 2026 calendar in March, with inaugural tournaments in London and Pretoria ahead of the Mediterranean Games.
+There will be three new highlights in the 2026 calendar, with inaugural tournaments in London and Pretoria in March and Valencia in June.

 At the end of the year is the Tour Finals, featuring the eight best male and female teams of the season.
 The four Major tournaments will be held in Qatar, Italy, France and Mexico.